NeilBetham/vcr/README.md

 # Reasons for building this
 - Bacula is not suited to my use case
 - No other solutions really exist to archive to a tape drive

+# Notes
+Currently I am targeting the IBM TS3310 with this tool as that is the only tape library I have access to.